promcteam/ProConstructor/README.md

 1) Create a NPC with Citizens and give it the 'builder' trait.

    Example: `/npc create Bob --trait builder`

-2) Select the NPC, either by right clicking them or through `/npc select <npc>`
+2) Select the NPC, either by right-clicking them or through `/npc select <npc>`
 3) Load a schematic with `/blueprint load <file name>`.

    Example: `/blueprint load house.schem`

    This will load the included example file `house.schem`.

 4) Position the NPC in the center of the area in which it should build.
 5) Start the NPC building with: `/blueprint build`